 Mites can arrive in many ways but drifting bees, especially drones, probably bring in the most.
 A colony with ten introductions could end up with five times as many mites as a colony with two introductions, depending on when they occurred.

 More mites carry disease to more bees

 A six- or seven-fold increase in the number of mites per bee means a similar increase in the number of bees infected with the viral diseases that mites spread.
-Worse, by fall the mites are not divided among the drones and workers but reside on the workers alone.
+Worse, by fall the mites the drones are not divided between the drones and workers but reside on the workers alone.

 Winter bees can’t afford to be sick